 2. The most important detail for a built-in bench is the seat height.
 Working backwards here.
 Standard height is about 16″ to 18″ including a cushion.
+I learned that from online shopping and checking out the dimensions of my dream furniture.
 Keep that in mind before you start drawing plans and making cuts.

 I wanted a big thick cushion like above, but did not plan accordingly.
 Ultimately ended up deciding on a 2″ cushion, so my bench structure couldn’t be taller than 14″-16″.

 I purchased some of this high density foam and cut it in half.
 The cushion is still in progress (since I’m not in love with it) and that deserves it’s own post!